cloudfour/guides/git/README.md

 Prefix the branch name with something meaningful, for example:

+- `users/username/description`
+- `users/username/workitem`
+- `feature/feature-name`
+- `feature/feature-area/feature-name`
+- `bugfix/description`
-- `feature/make-the-thing-better`
+- `hotfix/description`
-- `bugfix/735-sw-not-caching-images`
+- `cleanup/description`
-- `cleanup/rename-all-the-files`
+- `chore/description`

-Using slashes provides a much nicer organization when viewing as directories as well as within any Git GUI apps.
+When you [name your feature branches by convention] using slashes, it provides a much nicer organization when viewing as directories as well as within any Git GUI apps.

-Another benefit is it lends itself to [this type of organization](https://docs.microsoft.com/en-us/vsts/git/concepts/git-branching-guidance?view=vsts#name-your-feature-branches-by-convention) as well, when/if needed:

-> - `users/username/description`
-> - `users/username/workitem`
-> - `bugfix/description`
-> - `feature/feature-name`
-> - `feature/feature-area/feature-name`
-> - `hotfix/description`

 ### Rebase frequently to incorporate upstream changes